+This article was originally published on August 25, 2014, but to celebrate BioWare's 20th anniversary we're reminiscing again about the characters we love (and don't).
 Warning!
 The following article contains MASSIVE SPOILERS for the Mass Effect, Baldur's Gate, Knights of the Old Republic, and Dragon Age series.

-With a new Dragon Age on the way, we've been reminiscing about our favourite, and least favourite, BioWare companions.
+We've been reminiscing about our favourite, and least favourite, BioWare companions.
 Interesting buddies, and sometimes enemies, have been a staple of BioWare games since Baldur's Gate, and the studio is famous for creating people you actually care about.
 So I decided to ask the entire PC Gamer team who among the vast pantheon of BioWare NPCs they hate, and who they love.
 Some of the answers may surprise you.
 Especially Chris Thursten's.

 Loves...
 Minsc (Baldur's Gate)